 FAER Medical Student Anesthesia Research Fellowship

 FAER created the Medical Student Anesthesia Research Fellowship (MSARF) to encourage talented medical students to consider careers in anesthesiology research and perioperative medicine.
 The MSARF program offers medical students an eight-week anesthesiology-related research experience, which typically takes place during the summer.
-The Department of Anesthesiology regularly serves as a host site for MSARF fellows.
+The Department of Anesthesiology and Perioperative Medicine regularly serves as a host site for MSARF fellows.

 To apply, please visit the MSARF website.